Female Hair Loss Treatment In Kolkata (Women Hair Fall)

 The typical female pattern baldness is generally different from that of male pattern baldness.
 For female, hair starts thinning out more but the frontal hairline maintains its look, unlike in men with frontal recession.
 Female pattern baldness can typically appear to be similar to male pattern baldness, but rare progression to full or even nearing total baldness is low as it may see in men.

-Some Typical Patterns of Hair Loss in Women Are:
+Some Typical Patterns of Female Hair Loss

 - Diffuse hair thinning pattern seen over entire scalp, often more noticeable thinning towards the back.